ServerlessDays/serverlessdays-london/src/news/workshops-2019.md

 We're delighted to announce the workshops at the 2019 edition of [Serverless Days London](https://london.serverlessdays.io/).
 Workshop sessions for the conference come from Thundra, IBM, AWS and
 Google.

 Workshop spaces are limited, so they are on a first come first served basis.
-You will be emailed a link to book a workshop after purchasing a ticket.
+You will be emailed a link to book a workshop after [purchasing a ServerlessDays ticket](https://london.serverlessdays.io/tickets/).
+Workshops are no additional cost beyond the £35 for a ServerlessDays ticket.

 ### Building a 100% Serverless Blog Site Application with the Right Observability